-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary to treat your condition. - There is no calendar year deductible for the High and Standard Options. - The Basic Option calendar year deductible is \$100 per person (\$200 per family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary to treat your condition. - There is no calendar year deductible for the High and Standard Options. - The Prosper calendar year deductible is \$100 per person (\$200 per family enrollment).
 The calendar year deductible applies to some benefits in this Section.
-We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4.
+Your Cost for Covered Services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Unless you receive prior approval from us, Medical Group must provide or arrange your care.
 Call our Behavioral Health Access Unit at 866-530-8778 to make arrangements. - If we are unable to provide services in our Plan facilities, you may request a referral to a network provider.
-If a network provider requests additional visits/time beyond those/that authorized by us, then we must approve a treatment plan.
+If a network provider requests additional visits/time beyond those/that authorized by us, then we must approve a treatment plan. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.